aminballoon/ros_marvelmind_package/README.md

 ```
 colcon build --symlink-install
 ```
-This package was developed on and tested on ROS2 Eloquent running on Ubuntu 18.04.
+This package was developed on and tested on ROS2 Foxy running on Ubuntu 20.04.

 ## Prerequisites
 1. Ensure user is added to `dialout` group to get access to serial port. (needs a reboot)